ReproNim/reprostim/docs/reproflow_abstract_ohbm2024.md

 We have developed a number of Free and Open Source Software (FOSS) solutions, and made extensive contributions to the BIDS standard, in order to ensure both standard support for multimodal metadata, and adequate tools to automatically populate the metadata space.
 The ReproFlow environment consists of 7 core tools developed my the ReproNim project.
-HeuDiConv provides automatic MRI conversion from DICOM to BIDS.
+HeuDiConv provides configurable MRI conversion from DICOM to a desired layout.
-ReproIn provides user customization capabilities for HeuDiConv via an extensive heuristic syntax.
+ReproIn provides configuration for HeuDiConv for HeuDiConv via an extensive heuristic syntax, and an assistance utility.
 ReproEvents provides audio and video capture capabilites to integrate complex stimuli with MRI data.
-ReproStim provides support for capturing behavioural events from participants.
+ReproStim provides support for capturing behavioral events from participants.
+Con/noisseur captures and performs QA on operator input at the scanner console.
+ReproMon complements the QA capabilities by providing support for online operator feedback and alerts in case of incidents or anomalous metadata input.
+///ReproNim//containers provides DataLad dataset with popular containers and assistance scripts to ensure reproducible execution.
+DataLad and datalad-containers provide logistics for data and containers manipulations and provenance tracking.

 !!!
-Do we have anything for non-keypress behaviour?
-Eye tracking maybe? if not perhaps we should be more precise and not use the word “behaviour” when we go into the details.
+Do we have anything for non-keypress behavior?
+Eye tracking maybe? if not perhaps we should be more precise and not use the word “behavior” when we go into the details.
-Con/noisseur captures and performs QA on operator input from the scanner.
-ReproMon complements the QA capabilities by providing support for online operator feedback and alerts in case of incidents or anomalous metadata input.
-ReproNim Containers provide reusable software environments to ensure reliable deployment of the above tools.

 ## Results

+Over the course of its development, our HeuDiConv/ReproIn implementation at the Dartmouth Brain Imaging Center has been used to collect and standardize over 40 MRI datasets, which are now openly shareable in an understandable fashion for inspection and reuse by the broader research community.
+We have additionally collected corresponding audio/video stimuli using ReproStim, which were successfully used to recover previously undocumented experimental aspects (such as randomization order) and to improve data quality by identifying the presence of lag between modalities.
+ReproEvents, ReproMon, and Con/noisseur are currently in early deployment and provide incipient event time stamp synchronization between the various modalities.
+///ReproNim/containers contains all BIDS-Apps, NeuroDesk application, and other containers.

 !!!
 Figure here, not in methods, since the environment is the result of our work, the methods are the tools we use for it.

-Over the course of its development, our HeuDiConv/ReproIn implementation at the Dartmouth Brain Imaging Center has been used to collect and standardize over 40 MRI datasets, which are now openly shareable in an understandable fashion for inspection and reuse by the broader research community.
-We have additionally collected corresponding audio/video stimuli using ReproStim, which were successfully used to recover previously undocumented experimental aspects (such as randomization order) and to improve data quality by identifying the presence of lag between modalities.
-ReproEvents and Con/noisseur are currently in early deployment and provide incipient event time stamp synchronization between the various modalities.

 ## Conclusions